 (More events and details coming soon!)

-The virtual book tour for In the Key of New York City has been a busy one.
-Thank you to all audience members who attended and to the sponsors of these events:
+Thank you to those who attended and to the sponsors of these recent events:

 Solstice MFA Program at Pine Manor College